-Do You Have A Case?
+Do You Have a Connecticut Professional Negligence Case?

-All professionals (doctors, lawyers, architects, accountants, etc) must meet “standards of care” in their work on behalf of clients or patients.
+All professionals (doctors, lawyers, architects, accountants, etc.) must meet “standards of care” in their work on behalf of clients or patients.
 Malpractice occurs when a professional fails to meet the appropriate standard of care.
 We work with our clients to evaluate whether they have been damaged by the action (or failure to act) of a professional and whether their damages justify a lawsuit.

 Legal Malpractice